 The effect on the net pension liability of changes in individual assumptions can be measured.
-For example a 0.1% increase in the discount rate assumption would lead to a decrease in the net pension liability of £3.8 million.
+For example a 0.1% increase in the discount rate assumption would lead to a decrease of £5.1 million in the net pension liability from £282.8 million to be £277.7 million.
 See Note 38 which includes details of the sensitivity analyses on the present value of the defined benefit pension obligation.